AdobeDocs/workfront.en/help/manage-work/tasks/task-information/planned-hours.md

 The Planned Hours associated with a task, issue, or project represent the amount of time required for the assigned users to complete the task, issue, or project.

-You must define the value of Planned Hours for tasks and issues if you want to use the Resource Management tools in `Adobe Workfront`.
+You must define the value of Planned Hours for tasks and issues if you want to use the Resource Management tools in Adobe Workfront.

 You can modify the value of Planned Hours on tasks, depending on the Duration Type of the tasks.
 For more information about modifying Planned Hours on tasks in relation to the Duration Type of the tasks, see [Update task Planned Hours based on Duration Type](#planned-hours-and-duration-type).